Richard Drauz: World War II

 After news of the German defeat at Stalingrad in 1943, Drauz was continuously active in delivering propaganda at the behest of the Party.
-He delivered speeches nearly every day in front of local Nazi rallies in the City and County of Heilbronn.
-His speeches typically conjured up old memories of the First World War to emphasize how much victory depended on their attitude and loyalty.
+He delivered speeches nearly every day in front of local Nazi rallies in the city and county of Heilbronn.
+His speeches typically conjured up memories of the First World War to emphasize how much victory depended on their attitude and loyalty.

-On 16 January 1944 Drauz attended a Party meeting, which adopted "Struggle, Work, Faith" as slogan of the year, and on 30 January in Heilbronn's Marktplatz he announced a policy of Endsieg.
+On 16 January 1944, Drauz attended a Party meeting which adopted "Struggle, Work, Faith" as the slogan of the year, and on 30 January in Heilbronn's Marktplatz, he announced a policy of Endsieg.
 In August 1944, he ordered the managers of Heilbronn-based companies to an information session, during which he demanded full mobilization of all available resources for "Total War".
 One result was the discontinuation of the Metropolitan Orchestra and Municipal Theater.
-Any remaining cultural life in the city was finally broken after the first heavy bombing raids on 10 September 1944, to be replaced only by Drautz's "Rallying Calls".
+Any remaining cultural life in the city was broken after the first heavy bombing raids on 10 September 1944, replaced only by Drauz's "Rallying Calls".